Orizaba: Colonial period

 During the colonial period, Orizaba became an important city.
-On January 27, 1774, the Spanish king Carlos III conceded town status (villa) to Orizaba, and on November 29, 1830 Orizaba was declared a city.
+On January 27, 1774, the Spanish king Carlos III granted town (villa) status to Orizaba, and on November 29, 1830 Orizaba was declared a city.

 Independence war

 In October 1812, José María Morelos captured the city for the insurgent army.
-In 1821 to the end of the war, Agustín de Iturbide was in Orizaba before and after the signature of the Treaty of Córdoba in the neighbor city.
+In 1821 to the end of the war, Agustín de Iturbide was in Orizaba before and after the signing of the Treaty of Córdoba in the neighbor city.

 Independent period

 When Lucas Alamán established, in 1836, the first textile factory (Cocolapan) of Orizaba, the city started its economic life as an industrial city.

-In 1839, the newspaper La Luz was created and Veracruz Governor Francisco Hernández y Hernández gave the name of Veracruz-Llave (remembering the General Ignacio de la Llave, who was born in Orizaba) to the state.
+In 1839, the newspaper La Luz was created and Veracruz Governor Francisco Hernández y Hernández gave the name of Veracruz-Llave (remembering General Ignacio de la Llave, who was born in Orizaba) to the state.

-On May 8, 1874, Orizaba was declared the capital city of Veracruz by Governor Apolinar Castillo, but in 1878, the status was transferred to Xalapa.
+On May 8, 1874, Orizaba was declared the capital city of Veracruz by Governor Apolinar Castillo, but in 1878 the status was transferred to Xalapa.

-During the government of Porfirio Díaz, orizaba was declared the most educated city in the state.
+During the rule of Porfirio Díaz, Orizaba was declared the most educated city in the country.

-In the late years of Díaz's go vernment, two important workers' strikes occurred, those of Cananea and Río Blanco, the latter taking place in Orizaba and being an important prelude to the Mexican Revolution.
+In the late years of Díaz's government, there was an important workers' strike in Cananea.
+Another important strike, in Río Blanco, took place in Orizaba and was an important prelude to the Mexican Revolution.

-The American World War I and World War II transport ship USS Orizaba (ID-1536) was named after the city.
+The US transport ship USS Orizaba (ID-1536), active in both World Wars, was named after the city.